 One of the first things you’ll notice when you travel around Cambodia is the beautiful mix of past and present.
 The town of Siem Reap has been built up for tourists but when you escape to the temples from centuries ago you’re transported to a different time.
-Soak up the spirituality that oozes from these iconic landmarks and when you feel temple burnout start to come on you’ve got excellent nightlife and beaches to explore as well.
+Soak up the spirituality that oozes from these iconic landmarks and when the temple burnout hits there are excellent nightlife and beaches to explore.
 You’ll be humbled and shocked learning about the recent genocide but it’s crucial that the world remembers and learns.
-Cambodia is still rebuilding from the devastating effects but you will notice that, despite it all, they’ve always got a smile on their face.
+Cambodia is still rebuilding from the devastating effects but despite it all, they’ve always got a smile on their face.

 Official currency: ៛ Cambodian riel

-Budget: A great budget destination it’s possible to get by on $10-$15 USD per day.
-Certain activities and drinks can sway the budget a bit but overall it’s a very cheap place to travel on any budget.
+Budget: It’s possible to get by on $10-$15 USD per day.
+Certain activities and drinks will add up but overall it’s a very cheap place to visit.

-Credit cards: Accepted in most tourist areas, many times with a service fee of 2-4%.
-If it’s a small amount of money or a mom and pop place it’s better for their business to pay cash if you can.
-Tuk tuks will only accept cash usually – sometimes they will claim (at the end of the trip) they don’t have cash for the giant bill so it’s helpful to have smaller bills (but definitely tip them as well)
+Credit cards: Accepted in most tourist areas with a 2-4% service fee.
+Pay cash for local and small transactions.
+Tuk tuks only accept cash and may claim (at the end of the trip) they don’t have change for a large bill (and will just keep it) so it’s helpful to have smaller bills.

 Only passport holders from Brunei, Indonesia, Laos Malaysia, Philippines, Seychelles, Singapore, Thailand and Vietnam can enter visa free for a period of time.

-Visa on arrival and eVisas are available for all others
+Visa on arrival and eVisas are available for all others. *VISAS ON ARRIVAL HAVE BEEN TEMPORARILY SUSPENDED DUE TO COVID-19*

 **Always check with your government for the most up to date information on visa requirements.**